xiangzz159/flask_graphql_example/README.md

 and then request /graphql with request head {Authorization：'JWT ' + token}

-project will validation token,  if successful, visit baidu.else, return error message
+project will validation token,  if successful, visit /graphql.else, return error message